barkisnet/explorer/README.md

 1. Copy `default_settings.json` to `settings.json`.
 2. Update the RPC and LCD URLs.
-3. Update Bech32 address prefixes.
-4. Update genesis file location.
+3. Update genesis file location.

 ### Run in local